AirTag for Field Service

 AirTag Tracking for Field Service Operations

-Field service companies — HVAC, plumbing, electrical, IT, pest control, appliance repair — all hit the same problem: "where is the tech? where is the equipment? where is the job?".
-AirTag + TagLogger gives dispatch and operations a real-time map at a fraction of fleet GPS tracker cost.
+Where's the tech, the equipment, the job?
+AirTag + TagLogger gives dispatch a real-time map at a fraction of fleet GPS tracker cost.

 What field service operations actually need to see